-The Uniform Child Custody Jurisdiction and Enforcement (UCCJEA) applies to "child-custody proceeding[s] . . . in which legal custody, physical custody, or visitation with respect to a child is an issue."
+The Uniform Child Custody Jurisdiction and Enforcement (UCCJEA) applies to "childcustody proceeding[s]... in which legal custody, physical custody, or visitation with respect to a child is an issue."
 UCCJEA, Section 104(4) (1997).
 The UCCJEA applies to guardianship proceedings as well as proceedings under this act.
 Id.
 If there are simultaneous proceedings under this act and under guardianship law, the UCCJEA (as well as law of the state on venue) would determine which court has priority to exercise jurisdiction.

 SECTION 4.
 JURISDICTION.
-Subject to Section 3(b)(2), a proceeding under this under [cite to this state's Uniform Child Custody Jurisdiction and Enforcement Act].
+Subject to Section 3(b)(2), a proceeding under this [act] must be commenced in the court having jurisdiction to determine custody or visitation under [cite to this state's Uniform Child Custody Jurisdiction and Enforcement Act].